Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 The wording "missed by one competitor" is ambiguous, but if it were to be strictly applied then any rounds with lots of people just missing the 28 knots threshold would be deemed invalid.
 This is not the intention of the new system.

 The section describing how percentages are calculated is inaccurate and makes no sense mathematically.
-People working in my industry would be ridiculed for writing something like that in a specification.
+People working in my industry would be ridiculed for writing something like that in a software specification.

 The original draft was carefully crafted to avoid any ambiguities and inconsistencies.
 It referred to circa 25% by way of compromise, prior to accurately describing the calculations, and making it clear that they are not based around percentages.